pimusicbox/mopidy-musicbox-webclient/README.rst

 v1.0.4 (2014-11-24)
 -------------------

-- Added AudioAddict icon
+- Added AudioAddict icon.
-- Bugfixes of course
+- Bugfixes of course.

 v1.0.2
 ------

-- A friendlier welcome with a home page with buttons to the most used functions
+- A friendlier welcome with a home page with buttons to the most used functions.
-- Converted Radio Stations to Streams, so user can add streams for youtube, spotify, soundcloud, podcasts
+- Converted Radio Stations to Streams, so user can add streams for youtube, spotify, soundcloud, podcasts.
-- Enhanced radio/streams interface
+- Enhanced radio/streams interface.
-- Search: select service to search
+- Search: select service to search.
-- Fixed single quote bug #39
+- Fixed single quote bug.
+(Fixes: `#39 <https://github.com/pimusicbox/mopidy-musicbox-webclient/issues/39>`_).
-- Better handling of coverart
+- Better handling of coverart.
-- Youtube icons added
+- Youtube icons added.
-- Bugfixes (search, popups, etc)
+- Bugfixes (search, popups, etc.).

 v1.0.1 (2014-09-20)
 -------------------

-- Small fixes for PyPI distro
+- Small fixes for PyPI distro.

 v1.0.0 (2014-09-20)
 -------------------

-- Compatible with Mopidy v0.19
+- Compatible with Mopidy v0.19.
-- Made pip installable
+- Made pip installable.
-- A lot of fixes
+- A lot of fixes.
-- Works with mopidy-websettings extension
+- Works with mopidy-websettings extension.

 v0.1.0 (2013-07-21)
 -------------------

-- Compatible with Mopidy 0.14+
+- Compatible with Mopidy 0.14+.
-- More ways to add a song to the Queue (play next, add to bottom, etc)
+- More ways to add a song to the Queue (play next, add to bottom, etc).
-- Better Queue popup
+- Better Queue popup.
-- Button to clear the Queue
+- Button to clear the Queue.
-- A bit more speed
+- A bit more speed.
-- Local files show up in search
+- Local files show up in search.
-- Bugs fixed
+- Bugs fixed.
-- New instructions in the read me
+- New instructions in the read me.